mrdarwin/let-ignore/README.md

 # let-ignore
-A chrome extension to let LET users block annoying users.
+A chrome extension to let LET users block images and annoying users.